-He is rushed to the hospital, where, unfortunately, doctors must complete the amputation and remove his right arm completely.
+The worker is rushed to the hospital, where, unfortunately, doctors must complete the amputation and remove his right arm completely.
 He will need to undergo a lengthy recovery period and physical and occupational therapy, along with pain management.
-During this period of time, he is suffering from a total disability, because he cannot return to work in any capacity.
+During this period of time, the worker suffers from a total disability, because he cannot return to work in any capacity.

-This will likely be a temporary permanent disability, because he will eventually be able to return to some type of employment, once he has completed occupational therapy.
-During the time in which he is recovering, he is entitled to temporary permanent disability (TPD), which can included lost wages, medical bills, and the cost of rehabilitation.
+This likely will be a temporary disability because he will eventually be able to return to some type of employment, once he has completed occupational therapy.
+During the time in which the worker is recovering, he is entitled to temporary disability, which includes lost wages.

 Under EOLWD guidelines, workers suffering a partial incapacity can receive benefits for up to 260 weeks.

-At the Law Offices of Jeffery S. Glassman, LLC in Boston, our workers’ compensation attorneys understand the process can be very confusing to injured claimants, and it may appear as if it will be difficult to obtain a full and appropriate workers’ compensation award.
-This is especially true when workers’ are supposed to be concentrating on making a recovery, and the last thing they need is to be on the phone or going to a government office to deal with a bureaucratic headache.
+At the Jeffrey Glassman Injury Lawyers in Boston, our legal team understands that the process can be very confusing to injured claimants and that it may appear as if it will be difficult to obtain a full and appropriate workers’ compensation award.
+This is especially true when workers are supposed to be concentrating on recovery, and the last thing they need is to be on the phone or going to a government office to deal with a bureaucratic headache.